- Connect your first and third-party data sources to Optimizely

 In the Create New Audience dialog, click to select a data source.
 To add an attribute from the data source, drag and drop it into Audience Conditions.
 Use logical conditions to create your new Audience.
 You can use DCP attributes alongside behavioral conditions, such as click events or page views, to create granular Audiences.

-Below, we’ve added a “first_name” attribute and defined the conditions that a visitor must meet (equals “dar”) to qualify for the Audience.
+For example, you can add a “user_id” attribute and define the conditions that a visitor must meet (equals “103885”) to qualify for the Audience.

 6. Build a Campaign